vdaas/vald/README.md

 Vald is a highly scalable distributed fast approximate nearest neighbor dense vector search engine.<br>
 Vald is designed and implemented based on the Cloud-Native architecture. <br>
 It uses the fastest ANN Algorithm [NGT](https://github.com/yahoojapan/NGT) to search neighbors.<br>
-It has automatic vector indexing and index backup, and horizontal scaling which made for searching from billions of feature vector data.<br>
+Vald has automatic vector indexing and index backup, and horizontal scaling which made for searching from billions of feature vector data.<br>
 Vald is easy to use, feature-rich and highly customizable as you needed.<br>
 Go to [Get Started](./docs/user/get-started.md) page to try out Vald :)